 The PHA must verify the existence of a disability in order to allow certain income disallowances and deductions from income.
 The PHA is not permitted to inquire about the nature or extent of a person's disability [24 CFR 100.202(c)].
 The PHA may not inquire about a person's diagnosis or details of treatment for a disability or medical condition.
 If the PHA receives a verification document that provides such information, the PHA will not place this information in the tenant file.
-Under no circumstances will the PHA request a resident's medical record(s).
-For more information on health care privacy laws, see the Department of Health and Human Services' Website at www.os.dhhs.gov.
+Under no circumstances will the PHA request a participant's medical record(s).
+For more information on health care privacy laws, see the Department of Health and Human Services' website at www.os.dhhs.gov.

-The PHA may make the following inquiries, provided it makes them of all applicants, whether or not they are persons with disabilities [VG, p.
+The above cited regulation does not prohibit the following inquiries, provided these inquiries are made of all applicants, whether or not they are persons with disabilities [VG, p.
 24]:

-- Inquiry into an applicant's ability to meet the requirements of ownership or tenancy - Inquiry to determine whether an applicant is qualified for a dwelling available only to persons with disabilities or to persons with a particular type of disability

-- Inquiry to determine whether an applicant for a dwelling is qualified for a priority available to persons with disabilities or to persons with a particular type of disability - Inquiry about whether an applicant for a dwelling is a current illegal abuser or addict of a controlled substance - Inquiry about whether an applicant has been convicted of the illegal manufacture or distribution of a controlled substance
+- Inquiry into an applicant's ability to meet the requirements of ownership or tenancy - Inquiry to determine whether an applicant is qualified for a dwelling available only to persons with disabilities or to persons with a particular type of disability - Inquiry to determine whether an applicant for a dwelling is qualified for a priority available to persons with disabilities or to persons with a particular type of disability - Inquiring whether an applicant for a dwelling is a current illegal abuser or addict of a controlled substance - Inquiring whether an applicant has been convicted of the illegal manufacture or distribution of a controlled substance